carpentries-incubator/machine-learning-novice-sklearn/_episodes/07-ethics.md

 Many machine learning systems (e.g. neural networks) can't really explain their decisions.
 Although the input and output are known, trying to explain why the training caused the network to behave in a certain way can be very difficult.
-When decisions are questioned by a human it's difficult to provide any rationale as to how a decision was arrived at.
+When decisions are questioned by a human it's difficult to provide any rationale for how a decision was arrived at.

 ## Problems with accuracy

 No machine learning system is ever 100% accurate.
 Getting into the high 90s is usually considered good.
 But when we're evaluating millions of data items this can translate into 100s of thousands of mis-identifications.
-This would be an unacceptable margin of error if the results were going to have major implications for people, such as being imprisoned or structuring debt repayments.
+This would be an unacceptable margin of error if the results were going to have major implications for people, such as criminal sentencing decisions or structuring debt repayments.

 ## Energy use